katcipis/sophia/notes/books/coders-at-work.md

 and it shows the importante of proper tooling and expressiveness from languages to handle concurrency properly.

+The NASA mars mission that failed because of communication problems is also very interesting, specially because communication problems are the source of 99% of my problems with software development.

 ### Debugging

 Almost all the people that is interviewed do most of their debugging with print statements, makes me feel less alone in the world =).

-Of course it may be because of the low quality of our debugging tools =/.
+Of course it may be because of the low quality of our debugging tools =/ (as pointed out by Dan Ingalls).

 Almost all of them are ashamed of not using debug tools properly and also admits that this is partially because of the quality of the tools, which is also a feeling that I can relate to.

 It is like, I'm not that idiot, gdb is really hard, even to smart people =).

 ### Literate Programming